salabim/simply_black/README.md

 Next, the **target platform** can be chosen (auto, py27, py33, py34, py35, py36, py37, py38)

-And finally, the **skip string normalization** can be enable by ticking the option fiels
+And finally, the **skip string normalization** can be enabled by ticking the option field

 At the bottom are two buttons:
  - **Blacken** which starts the actual Black program.
-Output will be shown in the output panel.
+The output will be shown in the output panel.
  - **Exit** to exit the program

-The **Output** panel will show the result of the Black prorgram.
+The **Output** panel will show the result of the Black program.